Ereiarrus/ComplementsBotPy/README.md

 Also put these environment variables as repository secrets on GitHub, and either as a file or environment variables on your server.

 Once you have your firebase app, go to 'Service accounts' in project settings.
 From here, generate a new private key, and save the file as '.firebase_config.json' in the src directory.
-Also save the contents of the '.firebase_config.json' file as a repository secret called 'FIREBASE_CONFIG'
+Also save the contents of the '.firebase_config.json' file as a repository secret called 'FIREBASE_CONFIG'.

 Create a Realtime Database in firebase with private access.

 set up SSH key on server:

-	- ssh-keygen -t ed25519 -C "<your GitHub email here>"
+- ssh-keygen -t ed25519 -C "\<your GitHub email here\>"
-	- eval `ssh-agent -s`
+- eval \`ssh-agent -s\`
 - ssh-add ~/.ssh/id_ed25519
-	- cat ~/.ssh/id_ed25519.pub
-	- paste public key into github https://github.com/settings/keys: new SSH key
+- cat ~/.ssh/id_ed25519 - then add this into your repository secrets as 'SSH_KEY'
 - will possibly also need to `chmod 700 ~`, `chmod 700 ~/.ssh`, `chmod 700 ~/.ssh/authorized_keys` (see https://unix.stackexchange.com/questions/407394/ssh-copy-id-succeeded-but-still-prompt-password-input for more)

+Inside your repository secrets (on GitHub), also add:

+- HOST_IP= the IP address of your server
+- DEPLOY_TARGET_LOCATION= where on your server you want the repo files to get copied to (to then have a docker container created out of)
+- VPS_PORT= by default, this is 20, however, you might need to edit it if your FTP port is different.
+- VPS_USERNAME= the user through which you are accessing your server (preferably NOT root)

+At the end of the day, you should have the following repository secrets: CLIENT_SECRET, DATABASE_URL, DEPLOY_TARGET_LOCATION, FIREBASE_CONFIG, HOST_IP, SSH_KEY, TMI_TOKEN, VPS_PORT, VPS_USERNAME

-### Running program on a VPS
+### Running program on a server

 - git pull the repository
 - make sure python is installed (ideally with the same version as used for the program, in this case 3.10.6); also ensure pip was installed with it